sass/sass/proposal/color-4-new-spaces.md

     * Let `color` be the result of calling `color.to-space($color, $space)`, and let `space` be the value of `$space`.

-  * Let `channels` be a map 1-indexed integer channel keys and their corresponding values in `color`.
+  * Let `channels` be a map from 1-indexed integer channel keys to their corresponding values in `color`.

   * If `space` is a [known color space]: